frankhecker/gettingdatacoursera/README.md

 * Exclude variables based on FFT calculations (e.g., "fBodyAcc-mean()-X").
 * Exclude variables based on calculated magnitudes (e.g., "tBodyAccMag-mean()").

+This produces a set of 30 variables, corresponding to 10 types of measurements in the directions of the X, Y, and Z axes.

 Creating the Tidy Data Set
 --------------------------